You may know more about the hypnotic power of self-hypnosis scripts than you realize. You may already be under the influence of this technique.

 Step 7 — Activate the Program

-A promising sign that post-hypnotic programming is successful is when the subject tells the hypnotist they are ready to be hypnotized, not realizing the process is now under the control of hypnotic suggestion.
+The post-hypnotic programming is successful is when the subject tells the hypnotist they are ready to be hypnotized.
+They do not realize the process has already taken place.
+They are under the control of the hypnotic suggestion.

 A good con-man is a good hypnotist.
 They use these same steps to condition their mark to gain their confidence.
-Narraccists are natural hypnotists and come by many of these tactics by instinct.
+The narcissist are natural hypnotists; they learn by trial and error how to manipulate.